techandsoftware/teletext-for-javascript-docs/teletext-screen-api.md

 * `native` - uses the native font specific to your operating system.
 The actual font used depends on your system.
 Sourced from [bootstrap 4's native font stack](https://getbootstrap.com/docs/4.1/content/reboot/#native-font-stack).
 * `default` - uses the generic font family sans-serif

 Bedstead and Unscii are retro fonts you might want to use in your app if that's the look you want.
-You can get them with `npm install @techandsoftware/teletext-fonts` .
+You can get them with [`npm install @techandsoftware/teletext-fonts`](https://www.npmjs.com/package/@techandsoftware/teletext-fonts).
 For Bedstead and Unscii to work correctly, you need to put them in a `fonts` subdirectory relative to the page containing the teletext display div
 * `Bedstead` - a font emulating the mode 7 character generator on a BBC Micro, by bjh21.
 * `Unscii` - a blocky retro-computing font by Viznut.

 Normal values for `font` include `serif`, `sans-serif`, `monospace` and specific font family names of the sort you'd use in a CSS stylesheet, which might be browser- or OS-specific.
 Your containing HTML page can supply its own font family (using Google Fonts, for example) and then refer to it here.
 Even though the teletext layout is grid-based, you can use a proportional font and the grid is maintained.

-If `g0_arabic` was set as the character set, the characters are rendered differently so that they're cursive.
+If `g0_arabic` was set as the G0 character set, the characters are rendered differently so that they're cursive.
 Whether this works correctly depends on your font.

 ### setView(view)